ericevans-nv/agent-iq/examples/safety_and_security/retail_agent/README.md

 ## Key Features Overview

-NASSE's integrated features allow the user to:
+The integrated features of NASSE allow the user to:

 - Inject adversarial strings (attacks) into registered function inputs and outputs of the workflow.
 - Evaluate whether the attack has been successful at different points within the workflow.